EU Leaders Wrestle With Orban Over Ukraine Support - UrduPoint

 "They are fighting our fight.
 And this has to be this week.
 So I will work tirelessly with all my colleagues to get it adopted," he said.

-Aside from the money to prop up Ukraine's budget over the next four years and Kyiv's EU hopes, there are also the membership dreams of Moldova and Georgia, two other ex-Soviet states menaced by Moscow.
+The summit also has to consider the membership dreams of Moldova and Georgia, two other ex-Soviet states menaced by Moscow.

-Moldova is hoping leaders will greenlight it starting negotiations to join as well, while Georgia is aiming to reach the step behind of becoming an official candidate for membership.
+Moldova is hoping leaders will greenlight it starting talks to join as well.
+Georgia is aiming to reach the step behind that -- becoming an official candidate for membership.

 Even if Ukraine and Moldova are granted talks, the protracted process of joining the EU will involve years -- if not decades -- of major reforms.